shipwright-io/build/docs/build.md

     - Use string `SourceTimestamp` to set the image timestamp to the source timestamp, i.e. the timestamp of the Git commit that was used.
     - Use string `BuildTimestamp` to set the image timestamp to the timestamp of the build run.
     - Use any valid UNIX epoch seconds number as a string to set this as the image timestamp.
+  - `spec.output.vulnerabilityScan` to enable a security vulnerability scan for your generated image.
+Further options in vulnerability scanning are defined [here](#defining-the-vulnerabilityscan)
   - `spec.env` - Specifies additional environment variables that should be passed to the build container.
 The available variables depend on the tool that is being used by the chosen build strategy.
   - `spec.retention.atBuildDeletion` - Defines if all related BuildRuns needs to be deleted when deleting the Build.
 The default is false.
   - `spec.retention.ttlAfterFailed` - Specifies the duration for which a failed buildrun can exist.